viktorFIIT/relationships-between-organizational-patterns/neural-network/tensorflow/README.md

 # How to use

 This folder contains 4 trained implementations of the neural networks coded in Python v.
 3.8.0.
 First of these files is better suitable for research, because it is coded solely in Python.
-Simples of those makes use of the gradient descent algorithm to learn its parameters.
+Simplest of these files makes use of the gradient descent algorithm to learn its parameters.
 Next one use advanced optimilizers.

 Implementations of these neural networks expect numeric attributes.
 This means one (possibly hot-encoded) column for encoded pattern name (dependent variable) and how many independent numeric attributes you want.